samantha-bothwell/ShinyAppTutorial/README.md

 Each Shiny App is comprised of a `ui` and a `server` component.

+* `ui` : The user interface defines how the app will look, including color theme, sidebar panel options, tab layouts, and figure/text layouts.
+* `server` : The server contains the instructions to create the app.
+This is where you can build plots for the app.

 ## Setting Up the App Workspace

 The following are the packages we will use within the app.